Soundmatters/BarcodeWorkflow/Barcode workflow. .md

 * in a location that does not interfere with the functionality of the medium.

 ## Workflow
-1) In the Filemaker database, do a Title search for the audio object in question.
+1) In the Filemaker database (fmp://filemakerserver12local.local/CUNY_TV_archive.fmp12), do a Title search for the audio object in question.

 2)  Select the audio object's record and click on the "Form" view.